UPDATE: This story now appears alongside four others in The Singing Spell and Other Tales, published October 2020.

 The octopuses floating on the lake.

 Patches didn’t know how long Mags and Plutonian could go without breathing before irreversible brain death set in, but she wasn’t interested in finding out.
-Ignoring the voice and its attempts to alter her impervious body and rip her minds to shreds, she ran to the lakeshore and leapt in.
+Ignoring the voice and its attempts to alter her impervious body and rip her mind to shreds, she ran to the lakeshore and leapt in.

 The closest octopus squirted a cloud of murky ink and propelled itself away from her.
 The others scattered.
 Patches pursued her initial target, but the action was a feint.
 As soon as she was in reach of another octo, she clamped her indestructible teeth on its arm.